Where exceptional children

 Xochitl & Quincy are Jazmin's magical children and they practically grew up in our social skills groups.
 They have been the real experts and rock stars of the Peer Play program and have been teaching us about love, friendship, play, creativity, kindness, and everything that matters in life.

 Jazmin Elek is a Pediatric Occupational Therapist with a specialty in early developmental vulnerabilities.
 She has taken advanced courses in Sensory Processing, DIR Floortime, Hand Development, and is certified in Neuro Developmental Treatment (NDT).
-She has a cosmetology license and speaks fluent Spanish.
-Jazmin currently serves on a multidisciplinary team in the Pediatrics Department at UCSF – San Francisco General Hospital campus.
+She has a cosmetology license, and offers consultation and sensory haircuts to current clients.
+Jazmin currently serves on a multidisciplinary team in the Pediatrics Department at UCSF – San Francisco General Hospital campus, and speaks fluent Spanish.
 She has worked and studied in many countries, including China, India, Mexico, Peru and Guatemala,

 Gissela can be described with one word: Awesome!
 Gissela is a volunteer student who is currently working towards a nursing degree at San Jose State University.
 She has been volunteering for the Peer Play team for almost five years.
 Through her volunteer work, she has found a passion for working with kids on the spectrum and hopes to continue her work in pediatric occupational therapy and expand her knowledge of the field in the future.